Tinkerstruct/tinkerstruct-docs/src/docs/ts-host-getting-started.md

 ```

 void setup() {
   // This is the tinkerstruct base PIN mapping.
-DO NOT edit this unless you know what you're doing.
+DO NOT edit this unless you know what you're doing:
   #define A PA0
   #define B PA1
   #define C PA2